openstack-archive/faafo/README.rst

     https://wiki.openstack.org/wiki/IRC

-For information on contributing to Keystone, see ``CONTRIBUTING.rst``.
+For information on contributing to the First App Application for OpenStack, see ``CONTRIBUTING.rst``.